 “50¢ redemption for rinsed bottles if returned to Kapaa brewing source.”

-I was so excited that I looked up the website and called Kauai Kombucha to find out more.
+I was so excited that I looked up the website and called Kauai Juice Company to find out more.
 Kristal Scott, the owner, invited me to come by and visit the next day.
 So we went by on Sunday, returned our empty bottles, and chatted for a bit.
 The brew location is in the back of the Dragon Building in downtown Kapa’a.

 Kristal said she started making kombucha after realizing how many products on the island have to be imported.
 She wanted to make something with local ingredients and sell it locally.
 Originally, she would collect empty wine bottles from local restaurants for her kombucha, but all the effort of collecting and cleaning the bottles was too cost and time prohibitive, so she switched to new glass bottles but asked her customers to bring them back.